njado/first-repositoty/README.md

-# first-repositoty
+# MyFirstRep
-Getting started with Github
+Getting started with GitHub